 These handlebars are also very much similar to the Ape Hangers.
 They are structured to go up to a small height and then curve back towards the river.
 These again make the experience of riding a motorcycle pleasant.
 As they allow the rider's hands to rest in a comfortable position.

 These handlebars are attached to the front forks of the motorcycle.
 These handlebars can be fitted above or below the triple tree.
 This makes them very easy for the rider to adjust them.
 They can also be mounted on the triple tree, in which case they become non-adjustable.
 These are mostly found on sportbikes.
 They are not that good for long rides.
 As they make the rider lean forward a little bit.

 This is a one-piece handlebar that is mounted on the triple tree of the motorcycle.
-Their body leans forward, while ends angle backward.
-These allow the rider to sit on a low or crouched position while leaning a bit forward.
+Their body leans forward, while their ends angle backward.
+These allow the rider to sit in a low or crouched position while leaning a bit forward.

 These are long, and rear sloped motorcycle handlebars.
 They let the rider sits in an upright position.

 These are also an example of a one-piece handlebar.
 They are nearly straight structurally with a slight backward bend.
 These make the rider lean forward.
 This, in turn, makes the system more aerodynamic.
 These can mostly be found on street races.
 Although they are not very uncommon among choppers.

 These are straight, one-piece handlebars with a slight curve in the middle.
 They have a very recognizable cross-brace in the middle of the two handles.
 These handlebars are mainly found on motocross, off-road, and dual-sport motorcycles.

 These handlebars look like a "Z" connected to its mirror image.
 They are very angular and not too wide and tall.
 They are mostly found on narrower motorcycles.
 There are many varieties of this particular type, which are popular among custom bikes.

 Additional Read: Types Of Front Motorcycle Suspensions